rvosa/bio-phylo-forest-dbtree/docs/paper.md

 | length | float       |                      |
 | height | float       |                      |

 Table 1: schema for DBTree databases.
+See text for details.

 \newpage